shabin5785/docker-learnings/Readme_2.md

 Volumes need manual deletion.
 We cannot delete it by removing containers . docker volume prune is used for this

-So if we dont delete this volume and start any instance of conatiners, then all of them will by default use this volume for storage and hence get to see the data.
+- In background, the volume is physically created in host machine with unique folder name and then mounted to the volume path for the container.
+We can see the data in host machine.

+**- Docker for windows and mac runs a linux vm to run docker.**